TibaChang/JCC/README.md

   - GDB do the automatic test based on the [GDB script](https://github.com/JaredCJR/JCC/tree/master/demo/demo_autoGDB)

 **IMPORTANT**
-- If you would like to see the stack change on your own source code,the local stack will destroied after the `index` leave `local scope`
+- If you would like to see the stack change on your own source code,the local stack will be destroied after the `index` leave `local scope`.
   - We only have one `local stack` for `symbol table` ,so the `local stack` will no longer exist after the `index` move outside the corresponding scope.

 Phase 4:Code Generation
 ---------------------------
-JCC does not support the fully function as the lexical and semantic phases in code generation due to time limitted.
+JCC does not support the fully function as the `lexical and semantic phases` in code generation due to time limitted.
-What JCC is able to do please refer to the [next chapter](https://github.com/JaredCJR/JCC#phase-4code-generation).
+What JCC is able to do,please refer to the [next chapter](https://github.com/JaredCJR/JCC#phase-4code-generation).
 - How to demo:
 ```
 git checkout DEMO_CodeGen